Best Film for the Konica Autoreflex TC

 Consumer vs Professional Film

-The bigger the ISO of the film, the less light will be necessary to capture a photo.
-Also, be prepared for larger sized film grain.
+The higher the film’s ISO, the less light will be necessary to expose a photograph.
+Additionally, be prepared for larger film grain.

-It is often a challenge to handhold the Autoreflex TC with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-They are going to take longer than what you are able to handhold without resulting in motion blur unless you're in full sun.
+ISO 100 and slower films (ISO 25, ISO 50, etc) may be difficult to shoot handheld in the Autoreflex TC.
+The will most likely be longer will probably be longer than what you’re able to handhold without resulting in motion blur unless you are shooting in full sun.

-As a quick note, the dial to select film speed is marked as ASA on the Konica Autoreflex TC.
-The transition to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO dial is marked as ASA on the Konica Autoreflex TC.
+The switch to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).

-Film latitude is the amount of stops a film can be overexposed while still holding onto acceptable quality.
-Pro films have a larger latitude paired with a somewhat increased price.
+Film latitude is the range of stops a film can be overexposed while keeping tolerable results.
+Pro film stocks have a greater latitude paired with a slightly higher cost.